-Whether I’m working with graduate trainees or managing directors, there is always a realization of the need to improve presentation skills.
+Whether I’m working with graduate trainees or managing directors, there is always a realization of the need to improve their presentation skills.
 Why are presentation skills such an important skill to accelerate your career or secure your position as a leader?

-Well, I’m sure you have sat through many mind-numbing, ‘death by PowerPoint’ presentations, but have you also experienced listening to an engaging story-teller, who has you on the edge of your seat and inspires you with new insights?
+Well, I’m sure you have sat through many mind-numbing, ‘death by PowerPoint’ presentations, but have you also experienced listening to an engaging storyteller, who has you on the edge of your seat and inspires you with new insights?

 Regardless of your current position or skill level, to become effective at presenting, you must feel comfortable with yourself.
-Presenting is the #1 fear or phobia, because people imagine the embarrassment of failing in front of an audience.
+Presenting is the #1 fear or phobia because people imagine the embarrassment of failing in front of an audience.

 Using self-leadership, I encourage my students and clients to re-frame their fears as follows:

 Having a strong, “Why” makes training your presentation skills, much more focused.
-If you are interested in taking your skills all-the-way, I have another blog on ‘How to be a Great Keynote Speaker’.
+If you are interested in taking your skills all the way, I have another blog on ‘How to be a Great Keynote Speaker’.

 The easiest way to create engagement is to create involvement.
 Your audience is not a passive receptor of your message; they are a dynamic part of it.
-Right at the beginning of your presentation, pose a question or tell a story that takes them to a time, place and an emotion.
+Right at the beginning of your presentation, pose a question or tell a story that takes them to a time, place, and emotion.

 An opening question should ‘pace’ the audience’s current reality.
 If I am presenting to a group that has been told, “You HAVE to be there” I might ask “What would you rather be doing rather than be at this presentation?”, If you are giving a financial presentation, you might ask, “What’s the most important number we should be focusing on?”.